-Required information disclosure from invention promoters/promotion firms
+Required information disclosure from invention promoters or promotion firms

 If you decide to use the services of an invention promoter/promotion firm, keep in mind that the firm must disclose specific information to you regarding their past business practices.
-This mandatory disclosure form is required by law and is intended to help you make an informed decision whether or not the firm will meet your needs.
+This disclosure is required by law and is intended to help you make an informed decision whether or not the firm will meet your needs.

 Specifically, before an invention promotion contract can be established between you and the firm, each invention promotion firm must disclose to you in writing each of the following items of information:

-The total number of inventions evaluated by the invention promoter for commercial potential in the past 5 years, as well as the number of those inventions that received positive evaluations, and the number of those inventions that received negative evaluations
+The total number of inventions evaluated by the invention promoter for commercial potential in the past five years, as well as the number of those inventions that received positive evaluations, and the number of those inventions that received negative evaluations

 In other words, how much experience does the promoter have?
 What is their track record?
 Do they generally give mostly positive or negative evaluations, or is there a balance between their positive and negative evaluation history?

-The total number of customers who have contracted with the invention promoter in the past 5 years, not including customers who have purchased trade show services, research, advertising, or other non-marketing services from the invention promoter, or who have defaulted in their payment to the invention promoter
+The total number of customers who have contracted with the invention promoter in the past five years, not including customers who have purchased trade show services, research, advertising, or other non-marketing services from the invention promoter, or who have defaulted in their payment to the invention promoter

 This information will give you an idea of just how experienced the promoter or firm is and the volume of services they provide.